 Short breaks of a minimum of four nights for the festive season can be booked from eight weeks in advance.

 From time to time, we may offer promotional discounts which are only valid if shown at the time of booking.
 Promotional discounts cannot be added retrospectively.
 We reserve the right to change or withdraw a promotional offer at any time by amending or removing the offer from the relevant section of the website.
 Therefore, it’s always a good idea to book there and then if you see one.

 The National Trust magazine sometimes carries a reader offer in the autumn and summer issues.

 Is your accommodation suitable for people with disabilities or limited mobility?

-For information on our properties which are 'good for accessibility' please refer to page 6 of the brochure.
-The access statement on the relevant website page will be able to guide you as to suitability for the needs of your party.
+For information on our properties which are 'good for accessibility' please use the accessibility filter of the holidays home page or refer to the ‘Good for Accessibility’ page in the brochure.
+The accessibility guide on the relevant accommodation pages of the website will help you further.

 Deaf or hard of hearing visitors can have a fire alarm provided which triggers a vibration on capturing the sound of the main alarm.
 Please let us know in advance of any members of your party who are disabled or require this facility.

 Please let us know if you are taking a guide dog with you.